Madhunc5229/pid-controller/readme.md

  - Divyansh Agarwal (Choose)

 ## Description
 The design contains one class, PID.
-The main function takes the current and goal state as input as to pid class which should be initialized with kp, ki, kd and dt values.
+The main function takes the current and goal state as input to pid class which should be initialized with kp, ki, kd and dt values.
 The goal and current state is then passed to runController method which calls computUpdate method 100 times to compute final state.

 The UML class diagram is as follows :